Start9Labs/documentation/site/source/support/faq/faq-basic-use.rst

 ------------------------------------------------------------------------
 Yes, you can move the Embassy to another network.
 Your service tor addresses will remain the same.
 Remember that you can only access via LAN if you are accessing with a device on the same network as your Embassy.

-What’s the advantage of using the .local address over the .onion address?
+What's the advantage of using the .local address over the .onion address?
 -------------------------------------------------------------------------
 If you are in your home/office network with an Embassy, it is both faster and more private since the connection never leaves your household/office.
 The downside is that it won’t work if you’re on the go.